Nakooya/Nakooya/README.md

 - 📫 E-Mail me on ab.lopez.ph@gmail.com to reach me

 ## My Skill sets
-Here are the programming languages that I learned during my elementary years up to college years.
+Here are some of the programming languages that I learned during my elementary years up to college years.

 [![My Skills](https://skillicons.dev/icons?i=dotnet,html,css,js,c,cs,cpp,bootstrap,py,qt,matlab)](https://skillicons.dev)

 ## Tools Used
-Here is a list of IDEs and Hardware that I have used for developing applications.
+Here is a list of some IDEs and Hardware that I have used for developing applications.

 [![My Skills](https://skillicons.dev/icons?i=visualstudio,raspberrypi,qt,postman,linux,github,figma,eclipse,bash)](https://skillicons.dev)